-Plains Indian History: Cheyenne and Sioux Notebook Pages (Sand Creek, Wounded Knee, etc.)
+Plains Wars: Cheyenne and Sioux Notebook Pages (Sand Creek, Wounded Knee, etc.)

 The past month or so, we have been studying Native American History again.
-This part of our unit was on the history of the Plains Indians from 1864 through 1890.
+This part of our unit was on the history of the Plains Wars from 1864 through 1890.
 We talked about

 - the Sand Creek Massacre where the Colorado Territory militia attacked a peaceful Cheyenne and Arapaho Village (1864),

 - Red Clouds War and the Fetterman Massacre